Need assistance in choosing the right insurance plan?

 Gold is the most popular metal in India.
 Almost every family in the country at least has some quantity of gold in the form of jewellery and sometimes coins and gold investment plans.
 Besides its financial value, gold is treated as an epitome of good fortune and wealth in our country.

-However, there is a certain limit on how much gold you can keep at home.
+However, there is a certain limit on how much gold can you keep at home legally.
 This is where it becomes important to understand the gold limit in India.

 If you want to know how much gold you can keep at home, this blog is for you.
 We will discuss all the rules and regulations regarding the storage of this precious yellow metal at home.